442-location-alarm/location-alarm/architecture.md

 ## GoogleMaps

 ### Responsibilities
-Handles getting the latitude and longitude of user-input locations.
-Also, creates a map graphic for the alarm showing the location and the radius around that location.
+Handles creating a map graphic for the alarm showing the location and the radius around that location.

 ### Data Encapsulated
 - The Google Maps android SDK

 ### Functionality
-- Get latitude and longitude for a location
-    - Input:
-        - Query, representing a name, address, or coordinates for a location - string
-    - Output:
-        - A double array of length 2 (0-indexed) where index 0 is the latitude and index 1 is the longitude
 - Return alarm location graphic
     - Inputs:
         - Latitude - double